 COME TO OUR EVENTS:

-Aurora Fox Oct.
-29: The Aurora Fox will present the hair-raising rock opera “Killer Wigs from Outer Space” with proceeds benefiting the Denver Actors Fund.
+Monday, October 29: Aurora Fox’s Killer Wigs From Outer Space: The Aurora Fox and an all-star cast will present the hair-raising rock opera “Killer Wigs from Outer Space” with ALL ticket proceeds benefiting the Denver Actor’s Fund.
 “Killer Wigs From Outer Space,” set in 1985, tells the story of a down-on-his-luck carnival worker named Orville who falls prey to a brain-eating parasite from outer space — with fabulous hair.
 This powerful alien transforms Orville into O, a rock star who becomes a prophet for peace and beauty.
 O must tackle true evil when confronted by a terrifying media tyrant who is poised to take over the world.
 Attendees are encouraged to B.Y.O.W.
 (Bring Your Own Wig) for the “Wig Out” dance party after the show!
 Music and Lyrics by David Nehls, with additional Lyrics by Zac Miller.
 Tickets $25.
 7:30 p.m.
 9900 E. Colfax Ave., Aurora, 303-739-1970 or aurorafoxartscenter.org

 VISIT OUR ONLINE MERCH STORE: